Gixx/worstpractice.github.io/src/_posts/2020-02-19-deal-with-public-and-private-access-modifiers-in-js.md

 * support `public` and `private` access in some way
 * no need for inheritance right now

-To be comparable I've made a `Yet-another` UUID generator class.
-I tried several different ways before I choose the following two:
+I tried several different ways before I choose the following two cases.
+Both have pros and cons.
+To be comparable I've made the same `Yet-another`
+UUID generator class.

 #### Way 1: clean but vulnerable.